 - 1.8.
 The WMNP has been prepared in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2012 (as amended).
 The WMNP Committee has prepared the plan to establish a vision for the future of the village and to set out how that vision will be realised through planning and controlling land use and development change over the plan period. - 1.9.
-The map in Figure 1.1 below shows the boundary of the Neighbourhood Plan area (enclosed within the blue line), which is the same as the administrative boundary of the parish of Wickham Market.
+The map in Figure 1.1 below shows the boundary of the Neighbourhood Plan area (enclosed within the blue line), which is the same as the boundary of Wickham Market parish at the time of the area designation.
+The area covered by this Neighbourhood Plan is the area covered by the Parish at the time of designation, preparation and Submission.
+The Parish boundary was expanded from 1 April 2023 following East Suffolk Council's Community Governance Review to include the land at Wickham Gate allocated under Local Plan Policy SCPL12.60, however the Neighbourhood Plan area remains the same as that designated in 2016 and shown in Figure 1.1.